brigaldies/python-by-example/README.md

 - SQLAlchemy-based SQL Database access.
 - Interfaces

-I built this repo to become a better Python developer by learning by well written Pythonesque examples, and provide (for myself) an inventory of working examples I can go back to when I forget how to do something in Python.
+I built this repo to become a better Python programmer by learning from well-written, lint-checked, unit-tested, " Pythonic" examples, and provide (for myself) an inventory of working examples that I can go back to when I forget how to do something in Python. :-)

 ## Code Sources